flo-12/minishell/README.md

 - environment variables
 - `ctrl-C`, `ctrl-D` and `ctrl-\`
-- builtins such as echo, cd, pwd, export, unset, env, exit _Sure, it's not a full-grown shell, but pretty close.
+- builtins such as echo, cd, pwd, export, unset, env, exit
+- not crashing in any scenarios - sounds trivial, I know _Sure, it's not a full-grown shell, but pretty close.
 So please bare some abstractions in the implementation._

 Allowed external functions / libraries: